What is ITIL? - ITIL Meaning

-What will ITIL cost?
+What will Information Technology Infrastructure Library (ITIL) cost?

-It starts with the purchase of the ITIL either as a PDF, or a hard copy or through an online subscription.
-Then there is a cost of training which varies every year.
+It starts with the purchase of the ITIL either as a PDF, or a hard copy, or through an online subscription.
+Then there is the cost of training which varies every year.
 The course leading to Initial Foundation Certificate ideally takes place for two days while the duration of the courses that leads to higher-level certifications can be for a week or for more than a week.
 There are some other unavoidable costs that come along while re-purposing the processes to fall compliant with the ITIL guidelines.

 The ITIL Service Lifecycle

 The framework of ITIL is divided into five core categories: